 Starting on June 1, 2018, there will be a couple of key changes to the law taking effect to address the issues we mentioned above, including:

 In addition, payor spouses will be able to count payments of temporary maintenance toward the duration of the spousal maintenance award.

-If you have questions about the changes to Illinois’s spousal maintenance law, an experienced divorce lawyer in Chicago can help.
-Contact Arami Law Office to learn more.
+If you have questions about the changes to Illinois’s spousal maintenance law, an experienced divorce lawyers in Chicago can help.
+Contact Arami Law to learn more.